Copystrike/puckload-poc/readme.md

    Run `pnpm install` to install all necessary dependencies.

 2. **Run docker compose up -d**:
-   This command will start the development environment.
+   This command will start the mongodb container.

 3. **Run pnpm mongodb restore**:  (Execute this command 2 times, it needs to create a folder in the first run) This command will restore the database from the provided dump.
 Make sure you have MongoDB running.